estuary/flow/site/docs/reference/Connectors/capture-connectors/netsuite.md

 ---
 # NetSuite

-This connector captures data from NetSuite into Flow collections.
+This connector captures data from Oracle NetSuite into Flow collections.

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-netsuite:dev`](https://ghcr.io/estuary/source-netsuite:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.